linas/archeo/README.md

 python flask for the web ui.
 This stuff is widely used, widely understood, and quite easy for ordinary developers to get into and use.

-The prototype consists of a crawler that create a file catalog, and a web UI that can walk directories and explore the locations of similar files.
+The prototype consists of a crawler that creates a file catalog, and a web UI that can walk directories and explore the locations of similar files.
 It works just fine.